-- Physical activity: Any bodily movement that results in energy expenditure.
+Physical Activity: Any bodily movement that results in an increase from resting energy expenditure.

-- Exercise: A class of physical activity in which planned, structured, and repetitive movement is done with the goal of increasing or maintaining physical fitness.
+Exercise: A form of physical activity in which planned, structured, and repetitive movement is done with the goal of increasing or maintaining physical fitness.

 Physical Activity Guidelines

 The U.S. Physical Activity Guidelines for Americans present recommendations different classes of physical activity: aerobic activity, muscle strengthening, and flexibility training.
 Additionally, neuromotor training helps with balance, coordination, and reflexes.